 I WENT TO BROWN!

-THIS IS THE BEST THING THAT'S HAPPENED TO ME ALL DAY AND IT'S SOMETHING THAT HAPPENED YEARS AGO.
+IS >span class=”caps“‘S >span class=”caps”>HAPPENED TO ME ALL DAY AND IT’S SOMETHING THAT HAPPENED YEARS AGO.

 I mean, that’s really quite a coincidence isn’t it?

 So then, I guess you can probably relate to my frustration about this whole white girls crying at white girls talking about global warming thing.
 It’s ubiquitous up there.

 Do you remember how the magnolias at Brown always blossomed right at graduation?
 Well I was up there the other week and they were already flowering.
 In April.
 That’s ominous.

 Back to depression.
 You seem to be no stranger to that particular feeling.
 In an interview with somebody from the Brooklyn Rail you said: “This Clement World confronts climate change, but it took me a circuitous route to get here.
 For me, before I could really consider issues outside my own psychodrama, I had to make a few plays about my psychodrama. (laughter) It’s like Virginia Woolf’s essay, ‘A Room of One’s Own.’
 She talked about having to work through your own issues of life and death before even considering issues outside of yourself.”

 So you have issues, huh?
 I hear you.